BloomTech-Labs/best-places-to-live-be/README.md

 ## Seeding avg_commute_time_score

-- run `node ./calculation-seeding/avg_commute_time_score.js` to calculate the letter grade (A, B, C, D, E) for each city in our database.
+- run `node ./calculation-seeding/calcScores.js` to calculate the letter grade (A, B, C, D, E) for each city in our database.

+## Inside our Digital Ocean Droplet:

+- Remember to restart the node server by executing `pm2 restart index` in the terminal

 # MongoDB Database Backup: